 Standard Ireland renews the majority of its business on 20 February.
 As a result, it can respond to adverse underwriting results by raising insurance rates at renewal (or keeping rates constant or reduce them in the event of underwriting profits occurring).
 If Standard Ireland has surplus assets it can return premium to shipowner members.
-While a sustained period of erosion of own funds through underwriting or investment losses is unlikely, Standard Ireland is also able call on the parent company to contribute additional capital.
+While a sustained period of erosion of own funds through underwriting or investment losses is unlikely, Standard Ireland is also able call on the parent company to contribute additional capital or make a supplemental call on its members.